navycuda/intel_hex_386/README.md

 ### Instantiate
+Some intel hex files can include a crc, or additional information such as the byte order for the file.
+This data is not processed by this package.
+Only the intel hex document is read from the string.
+The parser is agnostic to anything else in the file and should only extract a continuous intel hex 386 document.

+If any record has an incorrect checksum the package will throw an error.
 ```typescript
 const intelHexFile:string = fs.readFileSync(filepath,'utf8');
 const intelHex386 = new IntelHex386(intelHexFile);
 ```

 ### Serialize
+Serialization generates a utf8 encoded string of the intel hex records.
+During serialization the checksum for each record is calculated.
 ```typescript
 const intelHexSerialized:string = intelHex386.serialize();
 ```

 ## The Cursor
 Reading & Writing to the intel hex.